DBaD White Paper v3

 Public Summary

 Homepage teaser: A governance protocol for decision integrity across time.
-DBaD goes beyond point-in-time scoring by combining structured decision traces, lifecycle governance, dependency reasoning, and runtime enforcement shaped by adversarial testing.
+DBaD combines structured decision traces, lifecycle governance, and narrow runtime enforcement without claiming correctness, safety, or truth.